VA FileMan V. 22.2 Programmer Manual Banner

 D

-Description text for the field; this may be multiple lines.
+Description text for the field; this can be multiple lines.

 F

 Fields that can be used for lookups.
-Returned for top-level .01 fields and for pointed-to files for pointer data types.
+Returned for top-level .01 fields and for pointed-to files for a DATA TYPE field value of POINTER data.
 For pointed-to files, the F flag is effective only if the G flag is also sent.

 G (g)